liawifelix/auto-text-removal/README.md

 ## Note
 I do a little modification to [`CRAFT-pytorch`](https://github.com/clovaai/CRAFT-pytorch) original code to fit my usage requirement.

+## Contributor
+Anyone who want to help is welcomed :D. Just open an issue or a PR.

 ## Acknowledgements
 - [`CRAFT-pytorch`](https://github.com/clovaai/CRAFT-pytorch) for text detection